elena-theresa-weber/allennlpchallengeset/README.md

 The folder contains the created challenge sets.
 They are created while running the notebooks.
 The files are stored as a txt file in a folder called 'datasets'.

 ## Results
-In results, the results of the CheckList on the datasets can be found.
+In results, the output of the CheckList on the datasets can be found.
 A fail rate indicates the performance of the Semantic Role Labeling.
 The files are stored as a csv file in a folder called 'results'.

 ## Models
 For this report the BiLSTM-based `structured-prediction-srl` and BERT-based `structured-prediction-srl-bert` by AllenNLP are being used.